jtiwana-git/css-demo-site/README.md

 Then changed the sub <div> to <nav> and then changed div to nav (header).
 Once the <nav> changed, the css
-".body {}" didn't work so I removed the "." and this worked "body {}"
+".body {}" didn't work so I removed the "." and this worked "body {}" TO ADD a heart emoji with a back line and red color
+In html line (88) - within <h2> I added a <span> for the emoji in css i added a span {} and using chrome editor tools, the following properties for added, color: black (ouline of the heart emoji), and font: caption